MotivatedBlueBoy/CME538-Big-Project/README.md

 **Variable Adjustment:** Modify the file list within the code to specify the movies you want the scores for.

-**Output:** The result of running this code is a CSV file named "gross_earning_domestic_2013-2023.csv" with the following columns:
+**Output:** The result of running this code is a CSV file named "Tomato_Score" with the following columns , it should be placed in the Additional Data folder:

 1. **movie**: The title of the movie